0xMicah/mikeyyynyc/README.md

 Welcome to my GitHub kingdom!
 I'm a young Software Engineer who is destined to build powerful apps, tackle complex problems, and have a little fun along the way.
 Whether I'm working on maintaining a solid GPA, I’m always in developer mode.

 ## 🚀 Who Am I?
-🎓 A senior in highschool with a focus on writing clean code that carries creativity and innovation.
+🎓 A senior in highschool with a focus on Software Engineering.

 👨🏾 A Black, first generation student.